 Dialogue presenters will be responsible for leading a discussion around a central theme.
 To submit for a dialogue include a 100-word abstract for a topic, discussion questions, and proposed format.
 Workshops consist of central activities for the duration of the session.
 Submissions should provide ample detail about the activity format in a 250-word outline or description.
 Previous workshops include Reclaiming Black Agriculture Beyond Food Security in Washington, DC, and Organizing Resistance.

 Papers are the traditional presentation format.
 Please submit a paper title and a 200-500 word abstract Within a thematic symposium, presenters will have 15 minutes to present, followed by an audience-led session.
 We also welcome applications of whole panels that should consist of between 3-5 separate paper abstracts submitted together with a panel title and 200 word panel description.

-Participants may also choose to submit other presentation formats, such as a poster, performance art, or a film screening.
-These submissions should include a 250-word outline of the suggested activity designed for a 90-minute session.
-All other artistic formats for display should be submitted with a 75-word explanation.
+Participants may also choose to submit other presentation format, such as a poster, performance art, podcast, poetry, or film screening.
+These submissions should include a 250-word outline of the suggested activity or presentation.